leovcunha/mouse_pointer_controller/README.md

 | Head Pose Estimation    | 0.00287 | 0.00363 | 0.00301   | sec |
 | Gaze Estimation         | 0.00271 | 0.00300 | 0.00243   | sec |

-Unfortunately only CPU is available for use with OpenVino in my computer
+Only CPU was available for use with OpenVINO locally as of this writing.

 ```
 >>> ie = IECore()